Aku Stacy (album): Album information

 Following her coronation as the winner of the sixth season of Akademi Fantasia, Stacy was very busy with her schedule.
 Nevertheless, in late 2008, Stacy has stated that she is working on her debut album during media interviews, and worked with several composers such as Ajai, Audi Mok and Edry KRU.

 She began recording for her new materials throughout July until December 2008.
 Her recording stopped for a while to give ways for her to be prepared for the semi-final of Anugerah Juara Lagu.
 Stacy has also stated that this album will feature "pop dance" genre.

 Singles

 "Aku Stacy"

 "Aku Stacy" was the first single from the album.
 It was released as the coronation single for Stacy as the sixth winner of Akademi Fantasia.
-The song was written by newcomer Intan Norul Azlin and Laila Ismail.
+The song was written by newcomer Intan Norul Azlina and Laila Ismail.
 It became Stacy's first number 1 single in Carta Era for two weeks.
 The single also managed to go into the final round of Anugerah Juara Lagu in Pop Rock category.